-21. Several reasons led to the formation of the new British nation:

-- (i) There was the rise of the influence of the intellectual middle classes in England who were keen on spreading the English culture and values to the people of the neighbouring nations.
-They also wanted to establish a united English territory comprising Scotland and Wales. - (ii) The conservatism regime in England on the efforts of the middle classes started making efforts for the unification of lands of Scotland, Wales and Ireland to form a united England.

-23. Political Parties influence public opinion in several ways:
+- 21. How did a new 'British nation' formed through the propagation of dominant English Culture?
+Explain.
+2 - Ans.
+Several reasons led to the formation of the new British nation: - (i) There was the rise of the influence of the intellectual middle classes in England who were keen on spreading the English culture and values to the people of the neighbouring nations.
+They also wanted to establish a united English territory comprising Scotland and Wales. - (ii) The conservatism regime in England on the efforts of the middle classes started making efforts for the unification of lands of Scotland, Wales and Ireland to form a united England. - 23.
+How do Political Parties influence public opinion?
+Examine.
+2 - Ans.
+Political Parties influence public opinion in several ways: - (i) They led several campaigns on important public issues and mobilized the masses for their support.
+They organise rallies and put forward their views on important topics that can shape public opinion.

-- (i) They led several campaigns on important public issues and mobilized the masses for their support.
-They organise rallies and put forward their views on important topics that can shape public opinion. - (ii) They also work closely with pressure groups and non-governmental organizations which have close connections with the public.
+(ii) They also work closely with pressure groups and non-governmental organizations which have close connections with the public.
 This way they influence the opinion of the public.